ZylerNiece/os-banker/README.md

 9. Determine if the request can be granted.
 If the request cannot be granted, then display a message indicating so and properly exit your program.
 If the request can be granted, then allocate the request and display the new system state.

-## Assessment and Grading
-- This is an individual assignment.
-- If you program your project using C/C++, Java, C#, or Python, then the maximum score you can obtain is 80%.
-- If you program your project using any other language, then the maximum score you can obtain is 100%.
-- Other programming languages are permitted with instructor approval.
-- All of these programming languages are (or can be) installed on `lovelace.cs.tcu.edu`.
-- Comment and document all code submitted!
-- Follow the documentation guidelines described online in tcuonline.
-- Your program will be tested on `lovelace.cs.tcu.edu` or on your personal laptop.
-You may do development work on your personal machine but final submissions must compile without errors or warnings and execute without core dumping.
-- Use good programming practices by implementing procedures and functions where necessary.
-- This project is worth 100 points.

 ## Examples
 ### Example 1
 #### Input